Rick Husband: NASA career

 Husband was selected as an astronaut candidate by NASA in December 1994, the same week he was promoted to lieutenant colonel.
-He reported to the Johnson Space Center in March 1995 to begin a year of training and evaluation.
-Upon completion of training, Husband was named the Astronaut Office representative for Advanced Projects at Johnson Space Center, working on Space Shuttle Upgrades, the Crew Return Vehicle (CRV) and studies to return to the Moon and travel to Mars.
-He eventually served as Chief of Safety for the Astronaut Office.
-He flew as pilot on STS-96 in 1999, and logged 235 hours and 13 minutes in space.
+Husband reported to the Johnson Space Center in March 1995 to begin a year of training and evaluation.
+Upon completion of training, he was named the Astronaut Office representative for Advanced Projects at Johnson Space Center, working on Space Shuttle Upgrades, the Crew Return Vehicle (CRV) and studies to return to the Moon and travel to Mars.
+Husband eventually served as Chief of Safety for the Astronaut Office.
+In 1999, he flew as pilot on STS-96 and logged 235 hours and 13 minutes in space.
 Husband was later assigned to command the crew of STS-107, which was launched early in 2003.
-Along with the rest of the STS-107 crew, Husband was killed upon reentry when the shuttle exploded over Texas.
+Along with the rest of the STS-107 crew, he was killed upon reentry when the shuttle disintegrated over Texas.